 It’s a funny phrase, to ‘practice’ gratitude.
-Just like it’s funny to think about ‘practicing’ meditation or mindfulness.
-Or yoga or baseball or being loving or being patient or whatever.
+Just like it’s funny to think about ‘practicing’ meditation or mindfulness, in the same way we'd practice a sport.
 But in the phrase is a lesson, in two parts: 1.
 We need to do it on a regular basis to get better and 2.
-We’re never going to be perfect so we get to keep doing it.
+We’re never going to be perfect (so we get to keep doing it).

 A lovely lesson to learn over and over, if you ask me.